AudioKit/AudioKit/Sources/AudioKit/AudioKit.docc/AboutUs.md

 #  About Us

+AudioKit was created by large team of programmers and musicians.

 AudioKit was created by
 [Aurelius Prochazka](https://github.com/aure) who is your life line if you need help!
 [Matthew Fecher](https://github.com/analogcode),